Possible side effects

 - Allergic reactions

 Some people have had hives, rash, skin bumps or itching while they were taking Rebif.
 Other people have had more serious allergic reactions, such as difficulty breathing or feeling light-headed.
+Allergic reactions can happen after your first dose or may not happen until after you have taken Rebif many times.
+Less severe allergic reactions such as itching, flushing or skin bumps can also happen at any time.
 You should tell your health care provider if you think you are having an allergic reaction.

 Have questions about certain side effects with Rebif?